eosnetworkfoundation/eosio-plus/eosio+PathToRoadmapProposal.md

 1. Each Blue Paper is completed by its authors
 2. Each Blue Paper is put up for _potentially compensated_ review which includes:
-   -a.
-Proposing an **Alternative** to any solution or section in the whitepaper -b.
+   - a.
+Proposing an **Alternative** to any solution or section in the whitepaper
+   - b.
 Proposing an **Enhancement** to and solution or section
    - c.
 Proposing an **Additional** solution or section that may have been missed
    - d.
 Each of these submissions of feedback will be compensated (outlined in blog)
 3. The authors of the Blue Papers will accept or reject each area of feedback
-   a.
+   - a.
 Acceptance will increase the compensation to the reviewers
 4. The ENF will integrate and publish the feedback as the &quot;Final&quot; versions
 5. Each Blue Paper&#39;s solutions will be broken into separate SOWs
-   a.
+   - a.
 There are currently 7 proposed solutions in the Audit+ Blue Paper for example
-   b.
+   - b.
 The API+ Blue Paper has 8 proposed solutions.
-   c.
+   - c.
 The Core+ Blue Paper has approximately **XX** proposals in it.
-   d.
+   - d.
 Each of these proposals will become a prioritized, approved or rejected SOW
 6. The EOSIO+ Working Group will vote on priority of each of the Blue Paper SOWs
-   a.
+   - a.
 Each chain would submit their priority in order
-   b.
+   - b.
 Some items can be marked &quot;not prioritized&quot; if they are not critical to that group
 7. EOSIO+ Working Group would then vote on overall priority integration
-   a.
+   - a.
 Merging of the four prioritized lists from the individual blue papers
 8. The top &quot;N&quot; SOWs would then have their costs and timelines estimated
-   a.
+   - a.
 The original authors of the Blue Paper will be given first priority
-   b.
+   - b.
 If the original author bid was deemed too expensive or excessive timeline
-      i.
+        - i.
 The SOW will be put out in an RFP for any developers to bid
 9. The approved SOWs bids then would be organized into &quot;EOSIO&quot; Releases
-   a.
+   - a.
 Whatever EOSIO replacement name is chosen
-   b.
+   - b.
 Called Mandel 3.2, 3.3, etc for now
 10. Future releases can always be modified as operating needs are identified
-   a.
+   - a.
 In other words, the roadmap is a living document, and not set in stone

 ## Example Roadmap